Health & Safety

-This screening must be completed daily for all employees working on campus.
-This is not required for employees working from home.
+This screening must be completed daily for all unvaccinated employees working on campus.
+This is not required for employees who are vaccinated or working from home.

 - Wearing a face covering is mandatory for all individuals at STLCC facilities except for those who have a medical reason not to wear a covering.

 - Face coverings must be worn at all times unless the individual is working alone in an enclosed area.

 - Employees should contact their supervisor if they have any questions about this requirement.

 How Can You Protect Yourself